Skip to main content

 Over the past century humans have extracted and burned hundreds of gigatons of fossil fuels, increasing atmospheric CO₂ from 280 to 415 ppm.
 Today we’re excited to announce that Charm has developed a new, patent-pending method to help reverse that: bio-oil sequestration.

 Bio-oil is produced through fast pyrolysis of waste biomass, then transported to an injection well, prepared for injection, and pumped underground.
-In the US these injection wells are typically EPA Class I or Class V salt caverns.
+In the US these injection wells are regulated by the EPA Underground Injection Control Program.
 The process effectively takes atmospheric CO₂, captures it in biomass, converts the biomass to a liquid similar to crude oil but with half the energy content, and injects it into rock formations that have stored crude oil for hundreds of millions of years.
-In the coming months we plan to publish a white paper documenting this new method in detail.

 We’re also excited to announce our first customer for this method: Stripe.
 Stripe has committed to spending a total of $1m this year across a portfolio of negative emissions projects, and today Stripe has announced that Charm will receive a portion of that to sequester 416 tons CO₂e at $600/ton, using our new bio-oil sequestration method.